DefinitionThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-MLZ develops from transformed cells of the so-called marginal zone of the lymph node.
-Due to its proliferation ability in non-lymphatic tissue (including skin (SALT-S for skin and associated lymphoid tissue), the MLZ is the mucosa(MALT-M for mucosa) and bronchus (BALT-B for bronchus).
+The MLZ originates from transformed cells of the so-called marginal zone of the lymph node.
+MLZ is characterized by its proliferative capacity in non-lymphoid tissues (including skin (SALT - S for skin and associated lymphoid tissue), mucosa(M ALT - M for mucosa) and bronchus (BALT- B for bronchus).
 The cells express on their surface markers expressed by mature B cells (they react positively for IgM and/or IgD, CD5, CD19, CD20, CD22, CD24, CD45 and CD79A).

-The genetic "fingerprint" is a translocation t(11;14)(q13;q32).
-The translocation leads to a repositioning of the cyclin D1 gene (11q13) near strong transcriptional enhancer sequences of the immunoglobulin gene coding for the heavy chains (IgH) (14q32).
-It is assumed that the translocation occurs during recombination of the D and J heavy chain gene segment in pre-B cells.
+The genetic "fingerprint" is a translocation t(11;14)(q13;q32 ).
+This translocation results in a repositioning of the cyclin D1 gene (11q13) near strong transcriptional enhancer sequences of the immunoglobulin gene encoding heavy chains (IgH) (14q32).
+The translocation is thought to occur upon recombination of the D and J gene segments of the heavy chains in pre-B cells.
 Since this translocation is a major feature of mantle cell lymphoma, its detection by FISH (= fluorescence in situ hybridization) is used for diagnostic purposes.
 This genomic alteration leads to an overexpression of cyclin D1.

-In addition to the translocation t(11;14)(q13;q32), other recurring genomic changes occur in mantle cell lymphoma.
-Genomic gains often occur on the long arms of chromosomes 3 and 18; genomic losses are found on the short arms of chromosomes 1 and 9 as well as on the long arms of chromosomes 9, 6 and 11.
+In addition to the translocation t(11;14)(q13;q32), other recurrent genomic alterations occur in MLZ.
+Genomic gains frequently occur on the long arms of chromosomes 3 and 18; genomic losses are found on the short arms of chromosomes 1 and 9 and on the long arms of chromosomes 9, 6 and 11.
 The target genes affected by these genomic changes mainly influence the regulation of the cell cycle, DNA repair and apoptosis.

-Somatic mutations: SALT has characteristics of so-called aberrant somatic hypermutation.
-These concern genes such as PAX5 (paired box 5), the transcription factor cMYC and the protooncogene PIM1.
-Its cytogenetic feature is the chromosomal translocation of t(14;18).(q32;q21).
+Somatic mutations: Cutaneous MLZ has characteristics of so-called aberrant somatic hypermutations.
+These affect genes such as PAX5 (paired box 5), the transcription factor cMYC and the protooncogene PIM1.

 ManifestationThis section has been translated automatically.